 This report presents three case studies: from Hong Kong, Norway and Spain.
-The research predominantly drew on anecdotal data provided by those directly involved in the implementation of the benchmarks in those countries.
+The research predominantly drew on anecdotal data provided by those directly involved in the implementation of the benchmarks in the countries/special administrative region.
 This approach provides invaluable insights from a ground-level perspective.

 Online interviews took place with six participants, who acted as representatives for their organisations.
 The purpose of these interviews was to better understand their knowledge and experience of adapting and using the Gatsby Benchmarks.
-The three types of organisations that participated in the research were key in the implementation of benchmarks in their countries and are:
+The three types of organisations that participated in the research were key in the implementation of benchmarks in their countries/special administrative region and are: